Job Market Paper

 Work In Progress

-"The Impact of Workplace Harassment on the Occupational Outcomes of Women: A Structural Approach to an Equilibrium Problem," with Ornella Darova
+"The Impact of Workplace Harassment on the Occupational Outcomes of Women: A Structural Approach to an Equilibrium Problem"

 Abstract: This paper investigates the impact of workplace harassment on various occupational outcomes, utilizing a novel empirical approach that combines reduced-form strategies with a structural equilibrium framework.
 Leveraging the restricted-use Longitudinal Employer-Household Dynamics (LEHD) database, we exploit sharp thresholds in Title VII coverage and the diffusion of the #MeToo movement to study the effect of workplace harassment on labor supply.
 We employ regression discontinuity designs and event studies to estimate the causal effects of vicarious liability on firm demographics, wage gaps, and employee turnover.
 We then exploit the findings in a structural model that estimates a job market equilibrium.